 Activity: Create a gratitude jar, which is a container that they can fill with notes listing things they are thankful for.
-Every day or week, have them pick one and talk about why they are grateful for it, it will help them to focus on the good things in their life.
+Every day or week, have them pick one and talk about why they are grateful for it, which will help them to appreciate the good things already in their life.

 9. Create a list of positive affirmations: Affirmations are phrases or mantras that someone thinks or says to remind themselves of something.
 They affirm that you “can do anything you set your mind to”, for example, and they’re an incredibly useful way to support staying positive in challenging situations.
 Children can take turns reading their affirmations aloud to the family.

 10. Cultivate a growth mindset: Help your child to understand that they can grow and change over time, and that challenges and setbacks are an important part of learning and personal growth.
-This is a key concept so we’ve written more on that topic here.
+This is a key concept that we’ve written more about here.
 With a growth mindset, they’ll believe that something they struggle with now is something they’ll develop the skills and knowledge to deal with better in the future.

 12. Help them develop a positive self-image: Help your child to develop a positive self-image by encouraging them to focus on their strengths and accomplishments, and by helping them to understand that their worth is not defined by their successes or failures.

 14. Find meaning and purpose: For older children, it’s possible to help them dig deeper into their motivations for doing things.
-Help them find meaning and purpose in their life by encouraging them to explore their interests and passions.
-This can demonstrate to teenager or young adult that they can enjoy themselves, spending their time productively and perhaps contribute to a longer-term life goal.
+Help them find a sense of meaning and purpose by encouraging them to explore their interests and passions.
+This can demonstrate to teenager or young adult that they can enjoy themselves, spend their time productively and perhaps contribute to a longer-term life goal.

 15. Model positive behaviour: Finally, remember that children learn by example.
 We began by emphasising the importance of language and we finish with behaviour.
 All humans mimic those around them and children will soak up everything you say and do.
 Be absolutely sure to model the kind of behaviour you want to see in your child.
 Subtle changes over time will have a huge impact on their thoughts and actions so be mindful of your contribution.